-I love to feed my desire to travel and see new places.
-Articles in this category are related to my travel experiences and sight-seeing, whether it’s as an event report or personal writing.
+I love to travel to foreign places to challenge my perspective and raise my awareness.
+Articles in this category highlight my travel experiences and sight-seeing, whether it’s as an event report or personal writing.

 The Fedora Diversity FAD (a.k.a.
 Fedora Activity Day, or a sprint) took place during the weekend of DevConf, 27-29 January.
 The original planning for this FAD started in August 2016, after the Flock 2016 conference.
 At Flock, the Diversity Team held a panel with open discussion about diversity and inclusion efforts in Fedora.
 Based on the feedback received during and after the panel, it was a priority for us to continue working on the objectives we had established before Flock.
 For the FAD, a majority of the Fedora Diversity Team was present along with a few others.

 - Bhagyashree “Bee” Padalkar (bee2502)

 - Brian Exelbierd (bex)

 - Maria “tatica” Leandro (tatica)